37 patents in this list

 Laminated films for food packaging with antimicrobial properties that can effectively preserve food products by inhibiting microbial growth.
 The films have a barrier film sandwiched between permeable films with a liquid active agent between them.
 The barrier film prevents the active agent from leaching out.
 The active agent is applied at the interfaces to match surface energies and bond the films.
 This creates an enclosed space between the inner permeable films where the active agent vapor draws in.
 When the bags are sealed, the active agent vapor concentrates around the food to provide antimicrobial protection.

-16.Β Antimicrobial Cover Film for Microbial Growth Control in Packaged Foods
+18. Perforated Packaging with Antimicrobial Agent-Infused Cover Film for Microbial Growth Control

 CSP TECH INC, CSP TECHNOLOGIES INC, 2023